 - Coronary artery calcium scoring (CACS) is used with stratification algorithms to assess risk.

 - Development of CT-derived fractional flow reserve (FFR).

 Coronary Artery Calcium Score (CACS)

 Atherosclerosis results from coronary plaque leading to inflammation of the arterial intima, which leads to several heart diseases.
-However, the amount of coronary calcium can be used to predict any future heart problems and, therefore, enable the patient any necessary lifestyle changes to reduce their risk.
+However, the amount of coronary calcium can be used to predict any future heart problems, enabling the patient to make any necessary lifestyle changes to reduce their risk.
 For example, plaque formation can result from the calcification of the artery and the calcium score will estimate the extent of coronary artery disease.
-The calcium score takes into account the density of calcified coronary plaques in the coronary arteries.
+The calcium score considers the density of calcified coronary plaques in the coronary arteries.

 The Agatston score can be used to quantify the level of calcification

 |Agatston Calcium Score||Density in Hounsfield Units (HU)|

 |1||130 - 199|

 |Note: The weighted score is multiplied by the area (mm2)|